jurikalita011/Juri-Kalita--Frontend-Developer/README.md

 The app will be running on `http://localhost:3000/`.

 ## Usage
-After starting the project, access the frontend application through your web browser.
+After starting the project, you can access the frontend application through your web browser.
 You can connect your wallet using the WalletConnect functionality.
 ### Large Screen
 ![savior-lg](https://github.com/jurikalita011/Juri-Kalita--Frontend-Developer/assets/68116821/4e926f62-0ac2-490a-ac19-669ac0d70a12)